On global identification in structural vector autoregressions: Abstract

 \section{Abstract}

-In a landmark contribution to the structural vector autoregression (SVARs) literature, Rubio-Ram\'{i}rez, Waggoner, and Zha (2010, `Structural Vector Autoregressions: Theory of Identification and Algorithms for Inference,' \textit{Review of Economic Studies}) shows a necessary and sufficient condition for equality restrictions to globally identify the structural parameters of a SVAR.
-The simplest form of the necessary and sufficient condition shown in Theorem 7 of Rubio-Ram\'{i}rez et al (2010) checks the number of zero restrictions and the ranks of particular matrices without requiring knowledge of the true value of the structural or reduced-form parameters.
-However, this note shows by counterexample that this condition is not sufficient for global identification.
-Analytical investigation of the counterexample clarifies why their sufficiency claim breaks down.
-The problem with the rank condition is that it allows for the possibility that restrictions are redundant, in the sense that one or more restrictions may be implied by other restrictions, in which case the implied restriction contains no identifying information.
-We derive a modified necessary and sufficient condition for SVAR global identification and clarify how it can be assessed in practice.
+In a landmark contribution to the structural vector autoregression (SVARs) literature, Rubio-Ram\'{i}rez, Waggoner, and Zha (2010, `Structural Vector Autoregressions: Theory of Identification and Algorithms for Inference,' \textit{Review of Economic Studies}) show necessary and sufficient conditions for equality restrictions to globally identify the structural parameters of an SVAR.
+Among them, the sufficient condition shown in their Theorem 7 is the simplest and most attractive for practitioners, reducing the check for global identification to a counting exercise about the number of zero restrictions imposed.
+However, their findings build on a set of regularity assumptions, one of which states that the first derivative of the function transforming the parameters to be constrained must have full rank.
+We show, through empirically relevant examples, this assumption can fail in practice and, if so, how naive applications of the necessary and sufficient condition shown in their Theorem 7 fails to check global identification.
+We derive a modified and more general necessary and sufficient condition for SVAR global identification and show how it can be easily applied in practice.